-The application fee of 450 Euro covers all the costs of student participation, including bed, board and all programme activities.
+The application fee covers all the costs of student participation, including bed, board and all programme activities.
 In cases of verified need, the organisers may be in a position to waive some or all of the fee.
 Further details are available on request.